 The monetary balance sheets state all assets and liabilities at the end of the reporting period.
 Financial assets and liabilities in the monetary balance sheets are presented in accordance with the standard classification of financial instruments given in the IMF Monetary and Financial Statistics Manual (consistent with the classification of financial instruments in the SNA93 and European System of Accounts ESA95).
 This classification distinguishes the following types of financial instruments:

 Assets:

-- Monetary gold and special drawing rights (SDRs)

-- Currencies and deposits
+- Monetary gold and special drawing rights (SDRs) - Currencies and deposits

-- Securities other than shares

-- Loans

-- Shares and other equity

-- Technical insurance reserves

-- Financial derivatives

-&lt;sup>1 BPM6 (Balance of Payments and International Investment Position Manual, sixth edition (BPM6), 2009, IMF);
+1 BPM6 (Balance of Payments and International Investment Position Manual, sixth edition (BPM6), 2009, IMF);